Economics

 Video Tutorial: What's Next After Graduation?

-At the end of the academic term, students who have successfully completed all required courses and earned the necessary credits outlined in their program’s curriculum will automatically achieve the graduate status.
-They will receive an email from DUSAR.
+At the end of the academic term, students who have successfully completed all required courses and earned the necessary credits outlined in their program curriculum will automatically obtain the graduate status.
+They will then receive an email from DUSAR.

 For more information, click here.